DorianBarrettapiana/Recipe-Manager/README.md

 # Recipe Manager - Python Application

 This project is a recipe management application developed in Python using Tkinter for the graphical interface and JSON for data storage.
 It allows users to create, manage, and import/export to share recipes.
-The application includes features like ingredient and step management, difficulty and price rating, and the ability to encode images in Base64 format to store them in a JSON file.
+The application includes features like ingredient and step management, difficulty and price rating, and encoding images in Base64 format to store them in a JSON file.

 ## Features